anisayakmitra-in/FATE-O-SISTERS/README.md

 ## 2. In-Place Latent Learning (DSR + GEPA)

-FATE'O'SISTERS implements a continuous, end-to-end Test-Time Training (TTT) loop that updates model weights dynamically based on streaming execution trajectories without interrupting runtime inference:
+The MOIRA engine framework implements a continuous, end-to-end Test-Time Training (TTT) loop that updates FATE'O'SISTERS model weights dynamically based on streaming execution trajectories without interrupting runtime inference:

 1. **Sifting (DSR):** The active inference thread evaluates a prompt.
 If the DSR gate inside the Lachesis loop flags a trajectory as a novel algorithmic path or high-entropy transaction, it captures the raw activation slice.
 2. **Isolation (GEPA):** The Guided Evolutionary Parameter Adjustment pipeline takes the captured slice and drops it into a lock-free `crossbeam-channel`.
 This hands the trace over to an isolated background worker thread instantly, avoiding any latency or stuttering in the main application thread.